ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function takes the argument: ``operator``, which defines the operation to apply over the volume.

+This function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed.
+The required ancillary variable ``volcello`` can be attached to the main dataset as described in :ref:`ancillary_variables`.

 No depth coordinate is required as this is determined by Iris.

-This function works best when the ``fx_variables`` provide the cell volume.
+.. deprecated:: 2.8.0
   The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
   More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.volume_statistics`.